gougoubaobao030/GEngine/README.md

 # GEngine
-Now, pink little monkey is making an game engine from scratch.
+Now, pink monkey is making a game engine from scratch.